 Owning a smart TV also lets you stream and play online games and watch your favorite shows on different platforms like Netflix, Hulu, Apple TV+, Amazon Prime Video Twitch, and so forth.
 A smart TV is more like an all-in-one window to the world of enormous streaming services.

-But if you’re planning to purchase a smart TV, then there are some really important things you need to consider all which can help guide your purchase decision:
+But if you’re planning to purchase a smart TV, then there are some really important things you need to consider which can help guide your purchase decision:

 Your Internet speed

 This is a very important thing because the fact that you own a smart TV means that you now have another device that’ll use your home network.